 It also lets you get heavier packages if you need so.

-Before wrapping up, I’d again suggest you to get an SSL soon, if you don’t already have one.
+Before wrapping up, I’d again suggest you get an SSL soon. if you don’t already have one.
 It’s going to make a greater impact in the coming days since a safe and secure internet is something we all want, and it starts with SSL.